mattdow/group-fs-react-shopping-list/INSTRUCTIONS.md

 The `Reset` button should clear the purchased status from all items, allowing the list to be re-used.
 The `Clear` button should remove all items from the list, deleting them from the database.

+#### Hint for Marking as purchased/removing item
+>> If you've set up your components as we have shown, you should have an `Item` Component.
+That item should have access to every property of the item *object* -- this will be critical to successfully calling a PUT or DELETE route with the id (`/:id`).

 ### Sample Wireframe

 ![wireframe](wireframe.jpg)